apnero/plaw/_posts/2014-07-17-connecticut-woman-arrested-after-alleged-drunk-driving-crash.markdown

 description: A 38-year-old Connecticut woman, who allegedly crashed into several utility poles with her car, has been arrested on drunk driving charges.
 The incident occurred in West Hartford on a recent Saturday evening, a little before 10 p.m.
 According to police, after the woman hit the utility poles, she parked her vehicle in the front yard of a neighborhood home.
 date:   2014-07-17
 categories: [Drunk Driving]
-tags: [Drunk driving charges, accident, conviction, legal limit]
+tags: [Drunk-driving-charges, accident, conviction, legal-limit]
 ---